Last modified: 2022-08-05 by ian macdonald

 as can be seen on a colour photography taken by Mingma Sherpa and shown by "The

 National Newspaper" (Abu Dhabi), 12 June 2008.

-A bigger copy of the photography can be seen on the expedition website: http://www.peakfreaks.com/everestnews2008.htm
+A copy of the photograph can be seen on the expedition website: http://www.peakfreaks.com/everestnews2008.htm

 http://www.peakfreaks.com/images/Everest_one.JPG - direct link to the image, confirming that the flag has a white border / fringe all around.